Curious about Notion project management?

 Let’s take at the best it has to offer:

 - Kanban board

 - Database views

 - Project pages

 This feature allows you to create ‘Wikis’, or directories of documents that have everything your team members need to know about your company or project.

 Just like a Google Doc, each document supports rich-text formatting, code snippets, and more.
-You can also group all your policies, goals, plans together for easy knowledge management.
+You can also group all your policies, professional goals, plans together for easy knowledge management.

 2. Kanban board

 When you’re managing projects, you need to know what your team is working on at all times.

 Unfortunately, there’s no crystal ball to help you out.
 (Sorry, psychics.)